 Birr Castle & Kilbeggan Distillery

-On your way back to Dublin, you'll visit the Birr Castle & Gardens plus enjoy whiskey tasting at Kilbeggan Distillery and a farewell dinner at your hotel.
+On your way back to Dublin, you'll visit the Birr Castle & Gardens plus indulge in a tour and whiskey tastings at Kilbeggan Distillery.
+Tonight, enjoy a farewell dinner at your hotel.

 Included Unique Activities